archie122/learning-web-dev/Day-25/Express.md

  PUT is used to replace or update data on the server.
  DELETE is used to delete data on the server.
  PATCH is used to patch up data on the server.

+What are the HTTP Response Codes?
+ 200 - OK
+ 300 - Redirect
+ 400 - Bad Request
+ 404 - Client Error
+ 500 - Server Error

+What is Postman?
+ Postman is a web application that allows you to test your HTTP requests.